boogy/scripts/README.md

 scripts
 ========

-Some scripts I use ...
+Some scripts I use or used ...

-www.tuxgeek.org